-Redirect harmful subsidiesWith the current Common Agriculture Policy, significant financial support to farmers will continue without requiring much in return in terms of public goods.
+Redirect harmful subsidiesWith the current CAP, significant financial support to farmers will continue without requiring much in return in terms of public goods.
 If this support is used to reach agreed environmental, social and economic objectives, instead of locking it up in a system of environmentally harmful subsidies, we could both save the Baltic Sea and make better use of taxpayers’ money.

 WWF is of the view that subsidies should only go to farmers who can clearly prove that they have taken concrete measures to provide environmental benefits to society as a whole.
 As an alternative to existing policies WWF proposes that by following a few simple principles, a sustainable European agriculture would be within reach.

 • Public payments for public goods.
 Public money should only be used for provision of public goods such as sustainable water management, preservation of biodiversity, maintenance of cultural and historic landscapes, rural employment and public access to rural areas.

 • Payments linked to clear objectives and targets.
 A thorough evaluation of each subsidy is necessary to see if it delivers the sustainability objectives.

 • Information on payments should be available in the public domain.
 This ensures that the use of public funds is transparent and open to public scrutiny.